THE BUNGALOW BY THE SEA – THE MASTER IN THE TRAIN – AN INDIAN MAHATMA IN A NEW YORK BANK – A STRANGE VISITATION – THE PSYCHOMETRIC EXPERIMENT

 A STRANGE VISITATION

-In 1870, HPB’s family – then living in Odessa, Ukraine, which was at that time spoken of as being part of Russia – had all but given up hope of ever hearing from her again.
+In 1870, HPB’s family – then living in Odessa, now part of Ukraine, but at that time belonging to Russia – had all but given up hope of ever hearing from her again.
 In the summer of 1868 she had been summoned to go to Tibet by the Master M. in order to receive indepth tuition and training from the Masters in preparation for her great mission as their Messenger to the world.
 Her relatives had heard nothing from her or about her since her departure and were afraid that she was probably dead.

 One day in November, her aunt Nadezhda Fadeyeva received a strange visitation which in later years she wrote about as follows…